Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

  - This tutorial requires version 2.0.64 or later of the Azure CLI.
 If using Azure Cloud Shell, the latest version is already installed.
  - If you're using a local installation, sign in to the Azure CLI by using the az login command.
 To finish the authentication process, follow the steps displayed in your terminal.
 For other sign-in options, see Sign in with the Azure CLI..
  - Helm installed and configured.
 To install Helm see  https://helm.sh/docs/intro/install/.
-- Consider using the Bash enviornment in Azure Cloud Shell.
+- Consider using the Bash environment in Azure Cloud Shell.
 If using cloud shell Envsubst will need to be installed by running pip install envsubst

 ## Setup

 ### Define Default Command Line Variables
 This tutorial will use command line variables.
 Copy and run the following  the following to set default command line variables

 ```bash